hakancelikdev/unimport/docs/README.md

   --exclude exclude     file exclude pattern.
   --include-star-import
                         Include star imports during scanning and refactor.
-  --show-error          Show or don't show errors captured during static
+  --show-error          Show or don't show errors captured during static analysis.
-                        analysis.
-  -d, --diff            Prints a diff of all the changes unimport would make
-                        to a file.
+  -d, --diff            Prints a diff of all the changes unimport would make to a file.
   -r, --remove          remove unused imports automatically.
   -p, --permission      Refactor permission after see diff.
-  --check               Prints which file the unused imports are in.
+  --requirements        Include requirements.txt file, You can use it with all other arguments --check               Prints which file the unused imports are in.
   -v, --version         Prints version of unimport